Stimulation of specific points on the body through inserting thin metal needles through the skin, which removes blockages of the flow of qi.

 Burning moxa—a cone or stick of dried herb, usually mugwort—on or near the skin, sometimes in conjunction with acupuncture.

 Heated cups are placed on the skin to create suction.
-This therapy mobilizes blood flow to promote the healing of a broad range of medicine ailments.
+This therapy mobilizes blood flow to promote the healing of a broad range of medical ailments.

 A form of alternative medicine based on the idea that the ear is a microsystem of the entire body represented on the auricle, the outer portion of the ear.
 Ailments of the entire body are assumed to be treatable by stimulation of the surface of the ear exclusively.